-In determining whether "good cause" exits regarding the submission of the additional evidence or other material, the analyst may use as a guide the regulations that describe "good cause" for missing the deadline to request review (20 CFR 404.911 and 416.1411).
+In determining whether good cause exists regarding the submission of the additional evidence or other material, the analyst may use as a guide the regulations that describe good cause for missing the deadline to request review (20 CFR 404.911 and 416.1411).
 These sections discuss acceptable reasons for missing a deadline and form a basis for a reasonable conclusion regarding the late submission of evidence.
-For example, a representative submits additional evidence after a civil action is filed, we note the evidence existed before the ALJ's decision, but the representative explains that these records were lost when the physician moved and were only recently located.
+For example, a representative submits additional evidence after a civil action is filed, we note the evidence existed before the administrative law judge's (ALJ) decision, but the representative explains that these records were lost when the physician moved and were only recently located.

-If the analyst determines, in his or her opinion, that good cause for seeking remand does not exist, a memorandum to OGC must be prepared.
+If the analyst determines, in his or her opinion, that good cause for seeking remand does not exist, a memorandum to the Office of the General Counsel (OGC) must be prepared.
 The memorandum will explain how the additional evidence may affect the pending court case.
 It will also explain why the analyst concludes that good cause for seeking remand does not exist.
 For example, although the evidence may be new, it existed prior to the date of the hearing decision but was not submitted by the claimant's representative until after the civil action was commenced and a good reason was not provided to explain why it was not submitted at the appropriate time.

 B. Recommendation to Seek Remand

-If the analyst determines that good cause for seeking remand of the pending court case exists, an analysis and recommendation must be prepared and submitted to the AC.
+If the analyst determines that good cause for seeking remand of the pending court case exists, an analysis and recommendation must be prepared and submitted to the Appeals Council (AC).
 In the analysis and recommendation, the analyst must explain the reasons, including good cause, for seeking remand of the pending court case and propose the action to be taken upon remand.

-The analyst must prepare the analysis on the "Analysis of Request for Voluntary Remand" form (I-4-2-100).
-Upon completion of the analysis, the analyst must complete the LOTS-generated "Court Case Control and Routing Slip" (see I-4-2-99) to properly route the case to the Administrative Appeals Judge (AAJ) having geographical and numerical responsibility for the case (see I-4-3-103).
+The analyst must prepare the analysis on the “Analysis of Request for Voluntary Remand” form (Hearings, Appeals and Litigation Law (HALLEX) manual I-4-2-100).
+Upon completion of the analysis, the analyst must complete the Litigation Overview and Tracking System-generated “Court Case Control and Routing Slip” (see HALLEX I-4-2-99) to properly route the case to the administrative appeals judge (AAJ) having geographical and numerical responsibility for the case (see HALLEX I-3-0-6).